 The next step in baptism is the laying on of hands for the receiving of the Holy Spirit (Acts 19:6).
 The gift of the Holy Spirit is what makes one an actual child of God.
 “For as many as are led by the Spirit of God, these are sons of God” (Romans 8:14).

 God created man in His image with lesser powers and abilities to prepare man to rule with Him in a government that will last forever.
-God’s purpose for telling us “seek ye first the kingdom of God, and his righteousness” is to help us develop, through our experiences in this life, His holy and righteous character and prepare us to rule under Christ as kings and priests on this earth (Revelation 5:10).
+God’s purpose for telling us “seek first the kingdom of God and His righteousness” is to help us develop, through our experiences in this life, His holy and righteous character and prepare us to rule under Christ as kings and priests on this earth (Revelation 5:10).

 These are the beginning steps toward seeking the Kingdom of God, which will ultimately result in eternal life in the family of God.